samsalisbury/test_harness.bash/README.md

   # Write arbitrary bash.
 You are in a new, empty working directory
   # so you can freely create new files etc as part of your tests.

+  # Use the `run` helper to run any commands that produce output on stderr or
+  # stdout, so you can inspect the output.
+This also keeps your test output neat,
+  # allowing minimal output for tests that pass, whilst showing full transcripts
+  # for tests that fail.
+  run echo 123

+  # Use the `log` helper to write explicit logs to the test outputs, only shown
+  # in VERBOSE mode, or when a test fails.
+  log "Something interesting happened here."

   # Write assertions like this.
 The first arg is a description of
   # the fact you are asserting.